 In Section V the Huron River achieves a mature river form − very wide and slow-moving.
 There is an abundance of wetlands along its banks and the entire drainage area is flat.
 The river’s final large dam (originally created to produce hydroelectric power) is found at Flat Rock.
 Below this point, the drainage area narrows rapidly, with land and water merging into marshlands that nurture a rich variety of fish and fowl.
 Two international migratory flyways intersect over Pointe Mouillee.
 At the mouth of the Huron, diked and drained land supports productive traditional agriculture.
 Throughout this section, one can sense the presence of a larger body of water (Lake Erie), a longer history of human habitation, and the influence of the river on the lives of the people who live here.

-There are a variety of resources available on the main branch:
+There are a variety of resources on the main branch available:

 - Fact Sheet for Huron River: Bell Road